enggelin/arsampler/README.md

 `arsampler` is a package to help perform the acceptance-rejection sampling without having to code the entire algorithm itself.
-The current version of this package can only accept a proposal densities from pre-defined templates while the user can define their own target densities (see examples below).
+The current version of this package (Version 0.1.0) can only accept a proposal densities from pre-defined templates while the user can define their own target densities (see examples below).

 ## Installation